VaseVQA: Multimodal Agent and Benchmark for Ancient Greek Pottery: Data Collection

 \section{Data Collection}

-Our dataset, VaseVQA, was constructed with a focus on representing Ancient Greek culture, ensuring both the visual and textual components accurately reflect the region's rich cultural heritage.
-The Table~\ref{tab:major_VQA_datasets}, which presents major VQA and Visual Reasoning datasets, compared with the VaseVQA.
-On the Table~\ref{tab:splits}, the VaseVQA dataset is divided into train and test datasets, including each image with 8 questions.
+VaseVQA was constructed with a focus on representing Ancient Greek culture, ensuring both the visual and textual components accurately reflect the region's rich cultural heritage.
+The Table~\ref{tab:major_VQA_datasets} presents major VQA and Visual Reasoning datasets, compared with the VaseVQA.
+Table~\ref{tab:splits} shows the division of the VaseVQA dataset into training and test sets, with each image having 7 questions.
 In addition, Table~\ref{tab:visual_example} illustrates examples within the dataset, demonstrating the questions crafted for every sample.